Use Sublabels and Attributes to Label Ground Truth Data

-In the Video Labeler and Ground Truth Labeler (requires Automated Driving Toolbox™) apps, a sublabel is a type of label for drawing regions of interest (ROIs) around objects that belong to a parent label.
+In the Image Labeler, Video Labeler, and Ground Truth Labeler (Automated Driving Toolbox) apps, a sublabel is a type of label for drawing regions of interest (ROIs) around objects that belong to a parent label.
 You can use sublabels to provide a greater level of detail about the ROIs in your labeled ground truth data.
 For example:

 For a bird label, you can define wing or beak sublabels.

 For a vehicle label, you can define headlight, licensePlate, and wheel sublabels.